-- Wrapped Burst Length (16, 32, 64, or 128-byte aligned and length data group)

-- Wrapped Burst Type

-- □ Legacy wrap (sequential access with wrap around within a selected length and aligned group)

-- □ Hybrid wrap (Legacy wrap once then linear burst at start of the next sequential group)

-- Initial Latency

-- Variable Latency

-- □ Whether an array read or write transaction will use fixed or variable latency.
-If fixed latency is selected the memory will always indicate a refresh latency and delay the read data transfer accordingly.
-If variable latency is selected, latency for a refresh is only added when a refresh is required at the same time a new transaction is starting.

-- Output Drive Strength

-- Deep Power Down Mode
+- Wrapped Burst Length (16, 32, 64, or 128-byte aligned and length data group) - Wrapped Burst Type - Legacy wrap (sequential access with wrap around within a selected length and aligned group) - Hybrid wrap (Legacy wrap once then linear burst at start of the next sequential group) - Initial Latency - Fixed Latency - 128Mb deice is an MCP, and will support fixed latency only.
+In fixed latency mode, the memory will always indicate a refresh latency and delay the read data transfer accordingly. - Output Drive Strength